Under the Gun (1995 film)

 Under the Gun is a 1995 Australian action film directed by Matthew George and starring Richard Norton and Kathy Long.
 The film was released direct to home video in 1995.

+It was the directorial debut of George.

 Plot

 Frank Torrance is a former ice hockey star turned night club owner who wants to sell out and catch the next plane out of town but is heavily in debt.

 Cast

 Production

 The film was independently financed with Imperial Entertainment acquiring all worldwide rights except Australia and North America.
 It was financed by Tom Kuhn and Fred Weintraub and was mostly shot at a deserted power station next to the Yarra River in Richmond, Melbourne.